retrozinndev/retrozinndev/README.md

 ### Hi👋!
 My name is João

-An Computer enthusiast that's learning programming languages.
+Computer enthusiast that's learning programming languages.

 #### Things that you should test out:
 I've made a game and you can play on Game Jolt!
 The source code is now available on GitHub too! <br>
 <a href="https://gamejolt.com/games/ttraveler/796130">The Traveler</a>

-There's a tool that I made using Visual Basic .NET(idk why) that you can check out at my repositories:<br>
+There's a tool that I made using Visual Basic .NET that you can check out at my repositories tab:<br>
 <a href="https://www.github.com/retrozinndev/UpDateNTime">UpDateN'Time!
 A tool that syncs your computer time with the internet</a><br>

 <!--